approvals/ApprovalTests.Net.WinForms/readme.source.md

 ## Usage

 snippet: usage

 ## System Differences

-Usually Approval files take the form
+Usually Approval files take the form:

-`ClassName.MethodName.approved.extention`
+`ClassName.MethodName.approved.extension`

-However, as winforms will render differently on each OS, when approving with winform it will take the form
+However, as WinForms will render differently on each OS, when approving with WinForms it will take the form

-`ClassName.MethodName.osname.approved.extention`
+`ClassName.MethodName.osname.approved.extension`

 It does this before each run by calling

 snippet: additional_info

 An Example Approval File would be:

 `WinFormTests.TestControlApproved.Microsoft_Windows_10_Home_N.approved.png`

 ### Customizing System Naming

-If you would like a diffent naming system you can customize the default naming.
+If you would like a different naming system you can customize the default naming.

 For example, if you would like to use the the users name you could do this: